yosbelms/cor/docs/documentation.md

 ### Build

-`build` command compiles packages and its dependencies, the resulting javascript code will be packed and written to a standalone `.js` file inside the specified package.
-CRL will be embedded in the head of the resulting file.
+`build` command compiles `.cor` files and its dependencies, the resulting javascript code will be packed and written to a standalone `.js`.
+The CRL will be embedded in the head of the resulting file unless you use `-no-crl` oprtion.
 The `build` command supports four types of packages: AMD, CommonJS, Global and DOM Ready.

 Usage:
 ```